DJ-Neon05/Cloudbot/README.md

 # Cloudbot

-This is a bot area for Plug.dj, Please ReadMe before using these files.
-Thanks!
+This is a new bot for plug.dj and is still underconstruction.
+Stay tuned! (: